filcuc/dotherside/README.md

 ## Supported features
 The following features are implementable from a binding language
-* Creating custom QObject
+* Creation of custom QObject
-* Creating custom QAbstractListModels
+* Creation of custom QAbstractListModels
-* Creating custom properties, signals and slots
+* Creation of custom properties, signals and slots
-* Creating from QML QObject defined in the binded language
+* Registration of QML creatable QObjects defined in the binded language
-* Creating from Singleton QML QObject defined in the binded language
+* Registration of QML Singletons defined in the binded language

 ## Prebuilt binaries
 Currently we provide the prebuilt binaries for Windows through the